Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Background

-\cite{bach2015pixel} also presented LRP using a functional approach, i.e. independently of the network’s topology.
-Then, \cite{montavon2017explaining} used \emph{deep Taylor decomposition} to interpret rule-based approaches under the functional setting.
-Their method builds on the standard first-order Taylor expansion of a non-linear classifier at a chosen \emph{root point} $\tilde{x}$, such that $f(\tilde{x})=0$,

 where $\gamma$ denotes higher-order terms.
-The root point $\tilde{x}$ represents a neutral image which is similar to $x$, but does not influence classification, i.e. whose relevance is everywhere null.
+The root point $x^*$ represents a neutral image which is similar to $x$, but does not influence classification, i.e. whose relevance is everywhere null.
 The nearest root point to the original image $x$ can be obtained by solving an iterative minimization problem \citep{montavon2017explaining}.
+The resulting LRP heatmap is $R(x)=\nabla_x f(x^*,w)\cdot(x-x^*)$.